 Unfortunately, SouthPeak was sued due to a breach of contract by developer CDV, and later, several development studios filed their own suits.
 SouthPeak's last published video game was Stronghold 3 in October of 2011.
 They last published a game in 2009 (Velvet Assassin for the PC and Xbox 360).
 Another game, Dungeon Hero by Firefly Studios, was in development but was later dropped after SouthPeak purchased the company.

 Even though they no longer publishes games, a number of titles published by Gamecock Media Group are available on the Steam online gaming service.
 Gamecock Media Group also has a deal with GameTap to distribute some of its titles through their distribution service, including Legendary and Velvet Assassin.
+A site that hasn't stopped publishing games is the arcade masters at this site.
+These guys offer hundreds of free arcade games and they just keep making more, diverse, fun and lucrative games.
+I mean I cannot remember the last time I had this much fun actually won something.
+An overall stellar gaming experience everyone must try at least once.

 The former is a stealth game set in WW2 and was inspired by the real-life secret agent Velvet Szabo.
 Players take on the role of Velvet Szabo and need to infiltrate enemy lines to defeat the German war machine.
 Without any support, Szabo needs to rely on her adaptability one stealth mission at a time.
 The combat systems make Velvet Assassin a groundbreaking gaming experience with an unrivalled realism that sets it apart from other games.
 Players can explore Velvet Assassin on many different gaming platforms, but for the best experience we recommend paying the game on Xbox.